-Here are two famous songs performed by the great Fred Astaire, chosen to illustrate the beauty of another legendary dancer, Doris Eaton Travis, the "Century Girl", who passed recently, at the age of 106 years (she was born in 1904)!
+Here are two famous songs performed by the great Fred Astaire, chosen to illustrate the beauty of another legendary dancer, Doris Eaton Travis, the "Century Girl", who passed in 2010, at the age of 106 years!

 Her most memorable events include: